Nissan Almera: Philippines

+The Almera was assembled in Santa Rosa, Laguna, for the Philippine market.

+Malaysia and Singapore

-The Almera was also built in Santa Rosa, Laguna, Philippines.
-Other Asian countries receive the Almera, including Malaysia and Singapore where it was offered with the 1.5-litre HR15DE engine, mated with either a four-speed automatic or a five-speed manual transmission.
+These markets received the Almera with a 1.5-litre HR15DE engine, paired with either a four-speed automatic or a five-speed manual transmission.

+Indonesia

-In Indonesia, the Almera was used only as a taxi fleet and was not sold for private consumers, citing low demand for supermini saloons in the country.
+In Indonesia, the Almera was used exclusively as a taxi fleet vehicle and was not sold to private buyers, due to low demand for supermini sedans in the country.

+Malaysia-specific details

-In Malaysia, the model is sold as the Almera and was launched in October 2012.
-Three variants were offered: E (manual and auto), V (auto only) and VL (auto only).
-All variants are powered by the 1.5-litre HR15DE engine.
-The facelift N17 Almera was launched in Malaysia in January 2015.
+The Almera was launched in Malaysia in October 2012, with three variants:

+E (manual or automatic), V (automatic only), VL (automatic only).
+All variants were powered by the 1.5-litre HR15DE engine.

+A facelifted N17 Almera was launched in Malaysia in January 2015, featuring styling updates and an optional Nismo performance package.

 India

 In India, the vehicle was marketed as the Sunny and was introduced in September 2011.
 Renault marketed a modified version as the Renault Scala, which was launched in August 2012.
-It was discontinued in May 2020, alongside the Micra supermini, due to both cars not being compliant with India's Bharat Stage VI emissions standards, while production continues for exports.
+It was discontinued in May 2020, alongside the Micra supermini due to both cars not being compliant with India's Bharat Stage VI emissions standards.
+Production continues for exports, mostly to GCC markets.

 Australia

 The Australian model was released as the Almera in August 2012.
 The model range is powered by a 1.5-litre petrol straight-four engine.
-Sales were low, with a high proportion of sales to fleet and rental car buyers.
+Overall sales were low, with a high proportion of those sales belonging to fleet and rental car buyers.
 Nissan Australia discontinued the Almera in July 2014.
 Trim levels available were the entry-level ST with a five-speed manual or optional four-speed automatic and the automatic-only TI specification.

+South Africa

+The Almera was launched in South Africa in August 2013.
+The car was sold only in Acenta trim and powered by a 1.5-litre petrol straight-four engine, with either a 5 speed manual or 4 speed automatic gearbox, priced at R165 000 and R175 000 respectively.
+The Almera was imported from India and replaced the domestically-built Grand Livina and Tiida models.
+The car was face lifted in September 2014, with prices increasing to R177 600 for the manual version and R189 100 for the automatic.
+The Almera continued to be sold in South Africa until 2023 when imports from India ended, leaving only run-out units on sale and Nissan without a sedan in its South African line-up.
+The final units were priced at R291 900 for the manual and R310 000 for the automatic.